 For the humanistic psychologist, the client is the expert when it comes to their own being and experiences.
 In other words, no one knows you better than you do.
 These therapists see themselves as equal partners with their clients, working together to help the client achieve their highest potential.
 They view the clients as autonomous and free to make their own choices.

 Humanistic counselors base their practice on three core conditions: empathy, congruence, and unconditional positive regard.
 The first means that the therapist looks at the problem as if they were in your position.
 The second refers to a sense of realness and transparency in which how you respond outwardly matches up with how you feel inside.
 The third means that they accept you unconditionally.

 How Do They Compare to Other Types Of Psychologists?

-They're also different from psychoanalysts, who see current mental problems as the results of childhood traumas and drives that can't be undone.
+They're also different from psychoanalysts who see current mental health disorders as the result of childhood traumas and drives that can't be undone.
 Instead, they focus on the human potential for change and growth despite what might have happened in the past.